rolebi/ComposerDependenciesSecurityChecker/README.md

 }
 ```

-If you want to ignore vulnerabilities for certain package just add
+If you want to ignore vulnerabilities for certain package,  just add those lines in you composer.json

 ```json
 "extra" : {